WebClub-NITK/book-directory/README.md

-# Book Directory
+# Web Development with Express.js 2022

+This repo is for the assignment submission.

-A basic express app to store books and their authors, and search among the added books.
+Book Directory - A basic express app to store books and their authors, and search among the added books.

 ## Setup Instructions